 How Do I Become a Pharmacy Technician?

-The best way to become a pharmacy technician depends on your state.
-Some states have no guidelines on how to be a pharmacy technician and other have a variety of regulations and requirements you need to meet.
-However, Career Step works hard to ensure our students will be ready to start working no matter where they live (Washington and North Dakota are the only states where Career Step’s program will not prepare you for this career).
+The best way to become a pharmacy technician depends on the state you live in.
+Some states have no guidelines, while others have a variety of regulations and requirements you need to meet.
+However, Career Step works hard to ensure that our students will be ready to start working no matter where they live (Washington and North Dakota are the only states where Career Step's program will not prepare you for this career).

 Even if your state has no requirements, formal training like the Career Step program is the best way to become a pharmacy technician.
-You’ll gain the knowledge and skills required to pass the national certification exam (which can make it easier to get a job and increase your pay) and stand out from other applicants in the job marketing.
+You'll gain the knowledge and skills required to pass the national certification exam (which can make it easier to get a job and increase your pay) and stand out from other applicants in the job market.
+As part of receiving and applying for the American Society of Health-System Pharmacists (ASHP)/Accreditation Council for Pharmacy Education (ACPE) accreditation credential, Career Step's program content has been verified by an ASHP/ACPE-credentialed Pharmacist and is required to meet 41 objectives set by ASHP/ACPE.
 Start your journey toward a new career today but becoming a pharmacy technician online with Career Step!

 How Long Will the Training Take?

-The Pharmacy Technician training program includes 285 hours of curriculum and is designed to be completed in 3 months of full-time study.
-However, the online training format allows you to study on your own schedule and at your own pace, so your enrollment includes 6 months of program access in case you need extra time.
+The Pharmacy Technician (ASHP) training program includes 400 hours of curriculum and 200 hours in an externship.
+The programs is designed to be completed in 4 months of full-time study.
+However, the online training format allows you to study on your own schedule and at your own pace, so your enrollment includes 12 months of program access in case you need extra time.

-What Will I Be Learning?The Career Step Pharmacy Technician training program covers:
+What Will I Be Learning?The Career Step Pharmacy Technician (ASHP) training program covers: